jch/personal-finance/README.md

 # Personal Finance [![Creative Commons](http://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/deed.en_US)

-This is an outline and checklist of our personal finance plan.
-I wanted to share this as a starting point for others to form their own plan, and also to get feedback on what we can improve.
+This is an outline of our personal finance plan.
+I'm sharing this as a starting point for others to form their own plan, and also to gather feedback on what we can improve.
 If you have a suggestion, feel free to [file an issue](https://github.com/jch/personal-finance/issues) or email me at jollyjerry@gmail.com.

+## Introduction

+Money is a tricky subject to talk about.
+Every person's situation is different: age, salaries, lifestyles, goals.
+There are many topics, each with it's own rules, jargon, headaches.
+Once I understood the basics of one topic, new questions would form in my head, always increasing the choices to be made.
+The rabbit hole had no bottom.

+I felt overwhelmed.

+To break the gridlock, I organized things I learned into sections, tackling one completely before moving onto the next.
+This list isn't a prescription.
+It's what I found to work for our family.

 ## Debt

 * Pay off loans
-* Never keep a balance on credit cards, autopay everything in full
+* Never keep a balance on credit cards, auto-pay everything in full
 * Ask for a credit increase every 6 months, don't over do it
 * Carry less than 1/3 of credit limit in credit card balance
 * Check credit score once a year